broadinstitute/gatk/README.md

 * Don't override `clone()` unless you really know what you're doing.
 If you do override it, document thoroughly to show that you do know what you're doing.

+* Do not put private or restricted data into the repo.

+* Keep datafiles under 100kb in size.